vuxcode/pr1-project-alexanderrific/README.md

 A conclusion on the budget.
 Did you manage to stick to the budget?
 Why? / Why not?
 I'm fairly close to the budget.
 I think that if I've taken more time of work to be able to really focus on every lesson, I wouldn't have had to spend so much time researching previous lessons.

+I would love for the program to be responsive.
+If you open it on your mobile phones browser it's not really enjoyable to play.

 # User Guide

 This is an app for taking score of a yatzy-game.
 Not the game itself.
 You will need your own physical dice.